 These are important questions for the leaders present and future, for the people who come to the Centre, for students of development and organizational change, for all who practice philanthropy and for … Those who are willing to pursue these questions will have the privilege of writing the next chapter of this amazing story.

 1 This account was written by Michael Cooke PhD who held various senior positions in postsecondary education and international development and Neil ten Kortenaar PhD who is a professor of comparative literature at the University of Toronto and has extensive experience living and working in Africa and Central America.
-They were part of a group of Canadians (artists, educators , writers and administrators) who visited the Tewa Centre in October 2015.
+They were part of a group of Canadians (artists, educators , writers and administrators) who visited Deepyogini (Tewa Centre) in October 2015.